Learning support for students with disabilities

 Target of support

-Students eligible for support include those with visual impairments, hearing impairments, physical disabilities, sick or frail students, developmental disabilities, mental disabilities, intellectual disabilities, and other students who, excluding those with economic circumstances, experience significant ongoing limitations in their daily or social lives due to disabilities or social barriers.
+Students who are visually impaired, hearing impaired, physically disabled, chronically ill or frail, have developmental disabilities, mental disabilities, or intellectual disabilities, and who, excluding those with economic circumstances, experience significant and ongoing limitations in their daily or social lives due to their disability or social barriers, are eligible for support.

-As a general rule, only students who have supporting documentation such as a disability certificate or a doctor's certificate that can confirm the above situation are eligible.
-For students who do not fall into this category, we will make a decision on an individual basis after fully listening to the content of their inquiry.
+As a general rule, this program is for students who have supporting documents such as a disability certificate or a doctor's diagnosis that confirm the above-mentioned condition.
+For consultations from students who do not meet these criteria, we will listen carefully to their concerns and make individual decisions.

 Application documents

-① Copy of medical certificate or disability certificate
+② A copy of the medical certificate or disability certificate.

-*Documents showing the condition of the disability are documents written by the attending physician that provide detailed information about the condition of the disability that is not included in the medical certificate or disability certificate, such as test results, medical findings, and a letter of opinion from the attending physician (in the format specified by the university).
+*Documents indicating the disability status refer to documents written by the attending physician that describe the details of the disability not included in the medical certificate or disability certificate, such as examination findings, medical findings, and attending physician's opinion (using the university's prescribed format).

-The doctor's opinion letter must be in the format specified by our university, so please contact Special Needs Student Support Office and follow their instructions to prepare the necessary documents.
+The post-enrollment consultation form and the attending physician's opinion form will be in the format prescribed by the university.
+Please contact Special Needs Student Support Office and prepare the necessary documents according to their instructions.

-*Since the condition of mental disorders is prone to change, a doctor's opinion must be submitted each semester.
+*Because the condition of mental disorders can change easily, a physician's opinion form must be submitted every semester.

 Application deadline

-*However, this does not apply if a student is diagnosed with a new disability or their symptoms change during the semester.
-We are happy to accept consultations at any time, taking into account individual circumstances.
+*However, this does not apply if a new disability diagnosis or a change in symptoms occurs during the semester.
+In such cases, we will accept consultations on an individual basis, taking into account the specific circumstances.

 Flow of support

-If you require assistance, please contact the Office for Support for Students with Disabilities Student Affairs Office Student Center of Special Needs Student Support Office (in Student Affairs Office Affairs, 1st floor, Building 2).
+If you require assistance, please contact the Student Affairs Office Special Needs Student Support Office Student Center located on the 1st floor of Building 2, within Student Affairs Office).

-Please let us know the date and time you would like to consult by phone or email.
-However, please note that we may have to keep you waiting or we may not be able to accommodate your preferred date.
+We also offer consultations before enrollment.
+Please contact us using the form below.
+Please let us know your preferred date and time for a consultation by phone or email.
+However, please note that there may be a waiting time, or we may not be able to accommodate your preferred date.

 (3) Formulation of a support plan

-When a student applies for consultation, we will fully respect the student's wishes and the academic support they require, and then consult with the student's faculty and relevant departments to formulate a support plan.
+In response to a request from a student seeking assistance, we will fully respect their wishes and the type of academic support they desire, and then, in consultation with their faculty and relevant departments, we will formulate a support plan.

-(4) Reaching consensus and deciding on support content
+(4) Reaching consensus and making decisions on the content of support

 (5) Implementation of support